scribd/scribd.github.io/_posts/2020-04-27-managing-datadog-aws-with-terraform.md

 }
 ```

-That’s it, Terraform will automatically create the datadog serverless function
+That’s it!
+Terraform will automatically create the Datadog serverless function
-and triggers for specified log groups to forward all cloudwatch logs into
+and triggers for specified log groups to forward all CloudWatch logs into
 Datadog.
-After running terraform apply, you should be able to see logs showing
+After running `terraform apply`, you should be able to see logs showing
 up in Datadog within minutes.